-The 'Audit and Risk Committee' comprises five members of the Corporation (who exclude the Group Chief Executive Officer and Chairman) and one co-opted member.
+The 'Audit and Risk Committee' comprises five members of the Corporation (who exclude the Group Chief Executive Officer and Chairman), one co-opted member and one external independent auditor.
 The Committee operates in accordance with written Terms of Reference approved by the Corporation.
 Its purpose is to advise the Corporation on the adequacy and effectiveness of the Group's system of internal control and its arrangements for risk management, control and governance processes.